golanlevin/60-212/2026/syllabus/README.md

 At the conclusion of this course, students will be able to:

 * Demonstrate proficiency in using computer programming to make artworks and creative software.
-* Demonstrate familiarity with a repertoire of artists, designers, works and activities around creative coding, generative form, interactive art, and computational design.
+* Demonstrate familiarity with a repertoire of artists, designers, works and practices around creative coding, generative form, interactive art, and computational design.
 * Understand the role of computation in artworks and other creative software that explore concepts of transmediality, generativity, connectivity, and immersivity.
 * Understand how to document and present artworks created using code.